 The Greenwich Symphony is a fully professional orchestra featuring world-class soloists in five concerts per year, performing in a new state-of-the-art concert hall in Greenwich, Connecticut.

-In the 1940s a group of amateur musicians began playing together in Greenwich.
-Several concerts under the baton of Kenneth Wendrich led to the founding of the Greenwich Philharmonia in 1958, with Catherine Converse as first president.
-Marian Jeffrey succeeded Mrs. Converse in 1967.
-Under her leadership the orchestra began a steady rise in growth and prestige.
-John Nelson became music director in 1967.
-The orchestra – now fully professional and 85 strong – was awarded its first grants from the Connecticut Commission on the Arts and from local corporations and benefactors, enabling it to expand the season to five dual Saturday evening and Sunday afternoon performances.
-The Philharmonia Auxiliary, headed by Dorothy Gluckmann, established its annual award to a gifted high school senior, and began to serve, support, and promote the orchestra in a variety of important ways.
+Formed in the 1940s, the group became the Greenwich Philharmonia in 1958 under the baton of Kenneth Wendrich, with Catherine Converse as first president.
+Marian Jeffrey succeeded Mrs. Converse in 1967, when the orchestra began a period of growth and prestige.
+John Nelson took over as music director in 1967 and the orchestra received grants from the Connecticut Commission on the Arts and local corporations and benefactors, enabling it to expand the season.
+The Philharmonia Auxiliary, headed by Dorothy Gluckmann, established an annual award to a gifted high school senior, and began to serve, support, and promote the orchestra in a variety of important ways.